 Richard Deyo, MD, MPH

-Dr. Deyo is the Kaiser Permanente Professor of Evidence-Based Family Medicine and Professor of Medicine and Public Health and Preventive Medicine at Oregon Health and Science University.
-He is also an investigator in the Center for Research in Environmental and Occupational Toxicology at OHSU, and a Clinical Investigator at the Kaiser Northwest Center for Health Research.
+Deyo is the Kaiser Permanente Endowed Professor of Evidence-Based Family Medicine and Professor of Medicine and Public Health and Preventive Medicine at Oregon Health and Science University.
+He is also an investigator at the Oregon Institute for Occupational Health Services at OHSU, and a Clinical Investigator at the Kaiser Northwest Center for Health Research.
 He has a long-standing research interest in measuring patient function, involving patients in clinical decisions, and managing low back pain.